Skip to main content

 Neuroimaging and Neuroscience Research on DSRI

 We provide specialized environments on the DSRI optimized for neuroimaging analysis.
-These images include standard tools like FSL, ANTs, and FreeSurfer, aavailable as integrated graphical workstations or standalone environments.
+These images include standard tools like FSL, ANTs, FreeSurfer and HALFpipe, available as integrated graphical workstations or standalone environments.

 Accessing Neuroimaging Tools